lgatto/discover-combine-data-software/IntentToSubmit.md

-After a PhD in Evolutionary Biology and complementary studies in Computer Science, I worked for 3 years in Industry with a focus on R&D. In 2010, I moved to the University of Cambridge, where I concentrated on data and software infrastructure for quantitative and spatial proteomics, first as a Post-doctoral Research Associate and later as a Senior Research Associate.
+After a PhD in Evolutionary Biology and complementary studies in Computer Science, I worked for 3 years in Industry with a focus on computational pipelines R&D. In 2010, I moved to the University of Cambridge, where I concentrated on data and software infrastructure for quantitative and spatial proteomics, first as a Post-doctoral Research Associate and later as a Senior Research Associate.
 In recent years, I have been awarded an Software Sustainability Institute fellowship and have become a Software Carpentry instructor.

 ### A brief explanation of why you feel the RSE Fellowship is appropriate for you